pixop/PatchVQ-docker/README.md

 ### Run inference on a 1280x720 crop out of the first 8 seconds only

-Compute MOS on `video.mp4` located in the current directory while using FFmpeg pre-processing to crop and stop processing at 8 seconds:
+Compute MOS on `video.mp4` located in the current directory while using FFmpeg pre-processing to crop and stop processing after 8 seconds:

 ```docker run -it --ipc=host --rm -v $(pwd):/mnt/host pixop/patchvq:latest /mnt/host/video.mp4 "-vf crop=1280:720 -t 8"```